xdv-staging/ripple-lib/README.md

-# divvy-lib
+# Divvy-lib

-A JavaScript API for interacting with the XDV Ledger
+Divvy-lib is a JavaScript API for interacting with the XDV Ledger

 [![NPM](https://nodei.co/npm/divvy-lib.png)](https://www.npmjs.org/package/divvy-lib)